ChrisPenner/rasa/docs/Building-An-Extension.md

 If we extract it into its own package then other extensions and users can depend on it and use it in their own extensions and configurations.
-To do this we can use stack to create a new project for us. `cd` into the top-level rasa directory where the rest of the `rasa-ext` foldrs are and run `stack new rasa-ext-copy-pasta simple-library`.
+To do this we can use stack to create a new project for us. `cd` into the top-level rasa directory where the rest of the `rasa-ext` folders are and run `stack new rasa-ext-copy-pasta simple-library`.

 It's good practice to prefix your rasa extension package name with `rasa-ext`